March 4, 2019 | By Peyton Sawyer

 Being a small business owner is no easy task.
 There can certainly be rewarding parts at times, but it isn't without its challenges.
 Unexpected issues can arise from time to time, and depending on the severity of the situation, the extra expense could have the potential to jeopardize the future of your business.

-Besides the regular operational costs you have to prepare for, you must also consider the unexpected costs that can affect your bottom line.
+Besides the regular operational costs, you have to prepare for, you must also consider the unexpected costs that can affect your bottom line.
 Starting, growing, and sustaining a small business can be difficult, especially with the financial pressure we are faced with today.
 People aren’t spending as much because they simply don’t have the money.
 So, what does that mean for an independent business owner like you?

 Many business owners and entrepreneurs are dealing with business funding hurdles that ultimately results in a denial.
 As a business owner, how can you prepare your business to overcome these financial challenges?
-Let’s take a look at what to consider before seeking business financing.
+Let’s take a look at what to consider before seeking business funding.

-Traditional Business Loans
+Traditional Business Funding